-London Law Tutor provides world-class services when it comes to law essay writing, editing and proofreading.
+Our law essay tutors provide help when it comes to you writing your law essay, law coursework or law dissertation.
 Our high end services include but are not limited to premium quality Law Essay Writing Services, Law Assignment Writing Services, Law Coursework Writing Services, Law Essay Outline/Plan Services.
 We also offer high quality law essay editing, proofreading, law essay marking, law report writing, PowerPoint Presentation and Exam Revision services.
 Please see below law essay writing guidance on how to write First Class Law Essays.

 Distinction quality law essay writing is an art whose objective is to draw an intellectually stimulating and comprehensive picture of the subject matter for the reader.
 In order to achieve high marks on a piece of legal literature, it is important that you are aware of how to write a top quality law essay that inevitably holds analytical depth.
 You should always endeavour to critique the law, and this is done by providing solid justifications for your criticisms backed by appropriate authorities which may or may not include judicial approaches in cases and academic views in journal articles etc. Many students, when writing law essays, will be criticised for being too descriptive.
 A descriptive essay is one that simply states what the law is, with little or no analysis of the law.
 Essays require critical evaluation of the law.
 Accordingly, an essay that is largely descriptive will not answer the question being set, and so will struggle to attract even a lower second-class mark.
 This might sound obvious advice, but many law students are keen to show off everything they have learned, irrespective of whether it is actually relevant to the question.
 Answer the question that is being asked - do not fall into the trap of answering the question that you hoped would be asked.
 If the question clearly requires discussion of contentious issues within a specific area of law, do so.
 Any irrelevant material you include wastes time and space that could be spent discussing relevant material, and shows the examiner that you have not fully understood the question.
 The best answers are always focused, detailed and analyse the topic with precision.
 Below are a number of pointers that form the fundamental formulae to writing a high quality academic essay in the field of law.
 However, with minor changes, these pointers can be used as a guide to writing an essay in any subject discipline.
 This guide can be applied both as an aid during the process of writing coursework essays and a reminder during exam practice.